binduamulya2004/updated_project/Week-3/frontend/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+// commonjs and es modules difference, and how to make them work both in a server ?
+// multer workings
+// how memory leaks happens, how can prevent them
+// dom sanitizer usage.. why do we need to use `DomSanitizer`